-With tenacity, he sees his sculptures as a means of defending fundamental human values: love, motherhood, friendship, faith.
-In short, he starts from the principle that all beauty is an eternal joy.
+With tenacity, he sees his creations as a means of defending fundamental human values: love, motherhood, friendship, faith.
+He starts from the principle that all beauty is eternal joy.

 Étienne cuts out his subjects, purifies them, splits them right down to their essence – a hand, a face, a look – to achieve a constant, balanced harmony that is both constructive and expressive.